Théo Pourchaire: 2018: French F4

 In 2018, aged fourteen, Pourchaire stepped up to single-seaters, contesting the French F4 championship.
-Despite being ineligible for the main championship on account of his age, he claimed his first podiums by finishing second and third in two races at Circuit de Nogaro.
-During the second round in Pau, Pourchaire finished seventh, fourth and sixth.
-He would take his maiden single-seater victory in the second race at Spa-Francorchamps.
+Despite being ineligible for the main championship on account of his age, he made an immediate impression at the opening round in Circuit de Nogaro, taking second and third in the first two races to secure his maiden podium finishes in car racing.
+Pourchaire’s breakthrough moment came in Spa-Francorchamps, where he claimed his first single-seater victory in Race 2 after a composed drive from the front of the field..
 It would be his only win of the season.
-His next podium came at Magny Cours with second place in the first race but retired in the second race due to a mechanical failure.
-He bounced back in the third race and claimed second place. but overall claimed seven podiums during the season.
-He claimed another podium with fourth (due to a guest driver getting third) in Jerez, and got a second and third places at the final round in Circuit Paul Ricard.
-Pourchaire finished the championship third with seven podiums, only behind Ugo de Wilde and champion Caio Collet.
+Pourchaire returned to the podium in Magny Cours finishing second in Race 1 before being forced to retire from the second with a mechanical issue.
+He recovered strongly in Race 3 to take another second-place finish. but overall claimed seven podiums during the season.
+More podium results followed as the season progressed, including a fourth place in Jerez; promoted due to a guest driver finishing ahead; and a double podium at the season finale in Paul Ricard.
+Across the season, Pourchaire recorded seven overall podiums and finished third in the championship standings behind Ugo de Wilde and champion Caio Collet.
 In the junior category, he claimed sixteen junior victories to be crowned Junior Champion.

+Three years later in 2021, Pourchaire completed a French F4 test at Circuit Paul Ricard.